prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/frontend-sdks.md

 :::info

-Frontend SDKs do not receive Configs by default, but you can enable frontend availability for any individual config.
-This is to prevent accidentally leaking sensitive config information.
+To prevent accidentally leaking sensitive config information, frontend SDKs do not receive Configs by default.
+You can enable frontend availability for any individual config using the "Send to frontend SDKs" checkbox in the Prefab UI.

 :::